arturictus/db-compare-rs/README.md

   4. Stops if `by-id-sample-size` arg is reached.

 - **by_id**

+  _it tries to compare grouping by id if the table has the id column_

   1. Gets max number `id` from the master.
   2. Compares rows by id excluding ids in the cutoff updated at the list.